cloudmelon/Cloud-Native-Playbook/03 - Networking.md

 Please refer to : https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress

-Specifically, when you need to rewrite an ingress :
+Specifically, when you need to rewrite an ingress ( for NGINX ) :

 ```yaml
 apiVersion: extensions/v1beta1